Roadmap for Navigating Transitions

 - Create a symbolic release.

 In Stage 2, we are navigating the Liminal Space.
 The waiting period between what was and what is next.
 The feelings associated with the liminal space can include confusion, disorientation, and uncertainty.
 When we judge these feelings as wrong, we can also experience depression and anxiety.
-This is the time to rest and recover and to be open.
+The liminal stage is a time to rest and recover and to be open.
 We engage the liminal space through active rest.
-And, it is here that our beings can be transformed for the next phase of life.

 Tips for navigating Stage 2 Liminal Space: